Huawei-Edinburgh-Programming-Languages/idlize/doc/ACE_INTEGRATION.md

 ## Integration Step 4: reversible *d.ts -> IDL -> *.dts

-The ohos component *.d.ts files are not wel lfit for ArkTS interface generations.
+The ohos component `*.d.ts` files are not well fit for ArkTS interface generation.
 So before we have ArkTS we'd need IDL integrated.
-It is more convenient not to force complete switch to IDL, so we integrate the tool invocation infrastructure with two reversible operations:
+It is more convenient not to force complete switch to `IDL`, so we integrate the tool invocation infrastructure with two reversible operations:
-    * d.ts -> idl
+    * `d.ts -> idl`
-    * idl -> d.ts
+    * `idl -> d.ts`
 producing the same results

-Benefit: the IDL allows ArkTS peer generation
+Benefit: the `IDL` allows ArkTS peer generation

 ## Integration Step 5: First ArkTS

-First ArkTS Peers and C++ bridge code created and checked to the BZ workspace (a sig workspace?).
+In parallel with TS, the First ArkTS Peers and C++ bridge code created and checked to the `sig bindings workspace`.
+The interface `d.ets` files are generated from the `IDL`.

 Benefit: can measure ArkTS component performance

-## The rest is to be covered by Arkoala/ArkTS project
+## Integration Step 6: Complete ArkTS

+Complete set of ArkTS components, peers merged into `sig bindings workspace` workspace.

+Benefit: needed for Arkoala/ArkTS